Transactional analysis: Overview

 Revising Freud's concept of the human psyche as composed of the id, ego, and super-ego, Berne postulated in addition three "ego states"—the Parent, Adult, and Child states—which were largely shaped through childhood experiences.
-These three are all part of Freud's ego; none represent the id or the superego.
+These three are all part of Freud's ego; none represents the id or the superego.

 Unhealthy childhood experiences can lead to being pathologically fixated in the Child and Parent ego states, bringing discomfort to an individual and/or others in a variety of forms, including many types of mental illness.

 Berne considered how individuals interact with one another, and how the ego states affect each set of transactions.
 Unproductive or counterproductive transactions were considered to be signs of ego state problems.
 Analyzing these transactions according to the person's individual developmental history would enable the person to "get better".
 Berne thought that virtually everyone has something problematic about their ego states and that negative behaviour would not be addressed by "treating" only the problematic individual.

 Berne identified a typology of common counterproductive social interactions, identifying these as "games".

 Berne presented his theories in two popular books on transactional analysis: Games People Play (1964) and What Do You Say After You Say Hello?
 (1975).

 By the 1970s, because of TA's non-technical and non-threatening jargon and model of the human psyche, many of its terms and concepts were adopted by eclectic therapists as part of their individual approaches to psychotherapy.
 It also served well as a therapy model for groups of patients, or marital/family counselees, where interpersonal (rather than intrapersonal) disturbances were the focus of treatment.